 ingredients

-- 3 Persian cucumbers, cut into ¾-inch (20 millimeters) thick slices (substitute English cucumbers), about 1 pound
+- 3 Persian cucumbers, (about 1 pound), cut into ¾-inch (20 mm) thick rounds, or substitute with 1

 - 2 cloves garlic, peeled and thinly sliced